- Knowledge Base

 - Radio select/Dropdown select: query string values must match the property's value options exactly.

 After creating the URL with static query strings, you can use it as a link in your content such as emails and pages.
-A contact that clicks the link will see the form on the page auto-populated with the pre-defined value(s) in the query string.
+A contact who clicks the link will see the form on the page auto-populated with the pre-defined values in the query string.
+Here's an example and breakdown of a URL with properly formatted static query strings:http://www.domain.com/marketing-offer?firstname=John&lastname=Smith&email=jsmith@email.com

 - Single-line text field: &lastname=Smith